Leckhampton Court: 11th century

 The earliest mention of Leckhampton is from the 9th century, referencing a royal manor in the vicinity.
 Though, by the time of Edward the Confessor, the royal manor had vanished, and the land in Leckhampton was split between three thanes, Osgot, Brictric, and Ordric.

 By the recording of the Domesday Book in 1086, Brictric had managed to keep both his estate, and had been granted Ordric's land by William the Conqueror, this was to be the start of the manor estate that would later become Leckhampton Court.
 While the land belonging to Osgot was given to William Leuric, and it is thought likely that this second manor is related to the abandoned moated site that lies not far from the court.
+The moat is in the field opposite the west end of the church, probably pre-Saxon.
+It is an irregular four-sided fort, with a raised platform.
+There is some evidence of medieval buildings having once stood there.
+It stands on the western side of the old Sandford and Shurdington road, and many historians speculate that it may have served as a village fortress.

 12th Century

 By the 12th Century, Leckhampton Manor was in the hands of the Norman family of Despenser, who gained their name from the role of dispensator, or steward, to the king.
 Not much is known of the court during this time, other than that the occupiers of the court had the right to appoint the parish priest.

 In 1247, Henry III granted Cheltenham Manor, including Leckhampton Manor, to the Benedictine Abbey of Fécamp, in return for the port of Rye and Old Winchelsea.
 Although in the hands of the Despensers, Leckhampton court would remain the property of Fécamp until 1414, when, as a part of the Hundred Years' War, Henry V seized the land of foreign abbeys.
 This was not to last as the overlordship of Leckhampton was soon granted to Syon Abbey, who would hold it until it was dissolved in the Dissolution of the Monasteries by Henry VIII in 1539.